 - directed an IT staff, administered an LMS (learning management system)

 - deputily-directed the operations of a health science library, managed the operations of an academic building

-- have managed my own website(s) for twenty years (thus far, 1999-2019) and in a few cases, other websites either as designer, guider, or implementer
+- have managed my own website(s) for twenty years (since 1999) and in a few cases, other websites either as designer, guider, or implementer

 Who or what has inspired you?